 Geographic scope: what “Greater Nashville” means in this report

-This report covers the Nashville Davidson Murfreesboro Franklin metro area (MSA), with special emphasis on the submarkets that most strongly support membership primary care:
+This report covers the Nashville, Davidson, Murfreesboro, and Franklin metro area, with special emphasis on the submarkets that most strongly support membership primary care:

 Core Nashville and inner-ring neighborhoods (Nashville-Davidson County)